hashir-00/project-You-Anime/README.md

 react is being used as the front end for the project and a flask server is used as the backend for the project.

+## about-Deployment

+this page is deployed in github pages for  hosting services.

+# issue with page refresh giving a 404
+the issue has been corrected with introducing a 404.html page in public folder and few tweeks in index.html. look at them yo get an idea